Rakeela/dragora-notes/2021-3-31-Seventieth.md

 If I make that writeup on 'Echoes of the Perfect Form' (EPF) which I talked about in the [[dragon]] node, I could start wikilinking the moments where I complain about being sexually disinterested in moments.
 I'm just a bit reluctant to create a hotness-scales node in my notes archive.

 ---
+Speaking of potential sexuality-linked nodes, I'm tempted to copy over the review I gave for Occupational Hazards: Episode 1 into a [[Notable-Videogames]] sub-node.
+That game is not just a porn game to me.
+Unlocking the entire gallery involved solving a challenging little implicit math puzzle that produced a very satisfying mental map.
+I'm not sure even the game's developer noticed what they did, and whether the developer noticed or not, I'd like more people to notice it.
+That game indicates good ludonarrative potentials.

+...yeah, I'm going to upload it.
+That node is at [[Occupational-Hazards-Episode-One]].

+---
+I've appended a new article to my [[medical-news-archive]].
+It's a bit of a period piece which indicates some of what risks going unseen in pandemic-era social policy, but moreover I linked it as an indicator of something that is missing thus far in human technological development.
+We don't have

+---
 Back to [[day-post-archive]]